 Starting at the beginning of my story as I am gives some back story to the protagonist.
 To start the protagonist is a child, just for a few pages; those pages are shaping up nicely, childhood will hopefully be left behind very soon.

 I’m cutting, pasting and rearranging so many words that it feels more like a game of scrabble than writing a novel.
-When all the juggling of word placement settles I manage to experience those sweet spots where it flows and everything seems just right – then though, I realise that I need to squeeze a bit in between two paragraphs that I have run together and so the cycle continues…
+When all the juggling of word placement settles though I manage to experience those sweet spots where it flows and everything seems just right – then I realise that I need to squeeze a bit in between two paragraphs that run together and so the cycle continues…

 The speed of this whole process is revealing itself to me and I’m coming to terms with the fact that I can only do so much.
 I’d really like to achieve more at once which I think is a symptom of having this project on the backburner for so many years.
 It’s been simmering away in my subconscious inhabiting my imagination and parodying itself in the modern-day world.
 I know it so well that I just want to magic it onto the page, but I am only human, and this is a disappointing reality that I’m digesting and humbly coming to terms with.